• Home

 If a transfer is fraudulent, a creditor can invalidate it and reach the assets you were trying to insulate.

-So, if you wait to reconsider community property until there’s a real need, it’s probably too late.
+So, if you wait to reconsider community property until there’s a real need, it may be too late.

 Weighing the risk